pharmbio/ptp-project/notes/journal.md

 - [ ] Run both with and without fillup assumed negatives so that we can compare how the fillup affects performance.
+  - [ ] Make sure to not use assumed negatives in calibration and validation, with the help of functionality in Staffan's latest version of CPSign
   - [ ] Fill up to double amount of non-actives compared to actives

 - [ ] Rebuild everything without drugbank, so that we can try to predict target